Now we could get into big trouble here.

 Worker bees gather at the foot of the Gherkin and it’s here that you’ll find them buzzing around (excuse the pun) Association Coffee.
-It’s a short walk from the Tower of London so if you’ve been beating down the tourist trail all morning, these guys serve top notch coffee.
+It’s also short walk from the Tower of London so if you’ve been beating down the tourist trail all morning, these guys serve top notch coffee.

-This tiny cafe is housed in a former 19th century graveyard watch house on the corner of St Mary Magdalen Churchyard.
+This tiny Bermondsey cafe is housed in a former 19th century graveyard watch house on the corner of St Mary Magdalen Churchyard.
 Limited seating inside with sketched artwork available for sale.

 Cyclist and coffee go hand in hand.
 Chances are you won’t be dropping your Boris bike off for a quick service but that’s no reason to not visit this bike workshop and cafe.

 TIP: Visit the LMNH Kitchen over in Whitechapel for a bite to eat!

 The café has high ceilings and is brightly lit with floor to ceiling windows.
 Coffee beans are sourced from Square Mile Coffee Roasters and accompanied by milk from The Estate Dairy.
 A small selection of Borough Market jams are also for sale.
-Make sure to note it’s a no laptop policy.
-Open 7 days a week.